Healthy Sweet Potato Casserole

 - Heat the oven to 350F.

-- Drain the potatoes, then place back into the pan.
+- Drain the sweet potatoes, then place back into the same pot.
 Add the coconut milk, apple cider, salt, cinnamon, and vanilla extract.
 Mash with a potato masher until smooth.

 - Add the mashed sweet potatoes to a greased 4-quart baking dish.
 Set aside.

-- Make the topping by mixing together the coconut oil, shredded coconut, maple syrup, pecans, cinnamon and salt in a medium bowl.
+- In a medium bowl, mix together the coconut oil, shredded coconut, maple syrup, pecans, cinnamon and salt.

 - Remove from the oven and allow to cool for 5-10 minutes.
 Serve warm or at room temperature.